European Confederation

-The European Confederation (Europäischer Staatenbund) was a proposed political institution of European unity, which was to be part of a wider restructuring (Neuordnung).
-Proposed by German Foreign Minister Joachim von Ribbentrop in March 1943, the plan was rejected by Adolf Hitler.
+The European Confederation (Europäischer Staatenbund) was a proposed political institution of European unity, which was to be part of a broader restructuring (Neuordnung) in the aftermath of a German victory in the Second World War.
+The plan was proposed by German Foreign Minister Joachim von Ribbentrop in March 1943.

 Some historians have argued that the concept was primarily a propaganda tool.
 However, others have argued that there was genuine enthusiasm for European unity among Nazi and Fascist political leaders and intellectuals since references to the concept were made in secret government memoranda and conversations.

 Background

 Some in the German Foreign Ministry were interested in the "European question" and collaborated with the Auslandswissenschaftliches Institut (DAWI; German Institute for Foreign Studies) on securing a decision on the matter.
 Influential Europe planners were Werner Daitz, Franz Six and Karl Megerle, who presented papers and studies on the intellectual foundations of a united Europe under Nazi German leadership.

-After a number of preliminary studies and drafts, a memorandum was submitted in March 1943, which outlined the steps that would be needed to formalize the Confederation.
+After several preliminary studies and drafts, a memorandum was submitted in March 1943, which outlined the steps that would be needed to formalize the Confederation.
 On April 5, 1943, Ribbentrop issued instructions for the establishment of a "European Committee" (Europa-Ausschuß) of 14 diplomats in the German Foreign Ministry, which had the task of "the collection of material and the preparation of data to be used for the future settlement of the New European Order after the war has ended".